mikadosoftware/devmanual/docs/chapters/manual/nginx.rst

+:manual
 ======================
 Nginx - load balancing
 ======================

 Almost out of nowehre in 2007/8 nginx came on the scene and started to beat out the competition of the Open Apache and the closed Zeus.

 It is now pretty much the defacto web server going, easy to install,